Not E3: When to expect Sony’s and Microsoft’s next big summer events

 A quick note on the purpose of all this.
 I grew up glued to E3 every June.
 Learning about new games and hardware was always so thrilling.
 We now live in a world without E3, and I’m trying to navigate this replacement.
 I appreciate what media companies/mavens like Gamespot, IGN, and Geoff Keighley are doing, but a part of me also dislikes how E3 week has expanded into four months of piecemeal announcements.

 So for my own sanity, I’m trying to glue this gaming Humpty Dumpty back together again.
-That has left me with a lot of information above.
+That has left me with a lot of information.

 My goal in sharing some of what I learn with you is to help everyone maintain the enthusiasm that I had for traditional E3.